wndessy/number_to_words/README.md

 You have to pass the number intented as a string
 Of course a serializer can be used to validate this in production if it was user input.

+##With text to speech

+crete a virtual env with pyhton 3